ricsanfre/pi-cluster/docs/_docs/fluentbit.md

 ### Kubernetes logs

-In K3S all kuberentes componentes (API server, scheduler, controller, kubelet, kube-proxy, etc.) are running within a single process (k3s).
+In K3S all kubernetes componentes (API server, scheduler, controller, kubelet, kube-proxy, etc.) are running within a single process (k3s).
 This process when running with `systemd` writes all its logs to  `/var/log/syslog` file.
 This file has to be parsed in order to collect logs from Kubernetes (K3S) processes.

 K3S logs can be also viewed with `journactl` command